rogerallen/oversampler/README.md

       ? make each same length?
     X code is too "cello" centric.
-    X upload cello sounds to freesound & adjust interface O fix so volume is not discreet in 3 steps
+    X upload cello sounds to freesound & adjust interface X fix so volume is not discreet in 3 steps
-    O fix list of samples to only download files that are actually used.
+    X fix list of samples to only download files that are actually used.
+    X removed some upper cello notes that sounded thin.
-    O cello sounds need a good ear to listen/critique/adjust O needs better docs
+    O cello sounds need a good ear to listen/critique/adjust O some are out of tune.
+    O needs better docs

 ## Usage